AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 - FunPimps new lockable slots system but with clear visuals!

-- Rechargeable Batteries a new item for battery banks to work correctly.
+- Rechargeable Batteries, a new item for battery banks to work correctly.

 - FarmingPlus updated to account for Farmer Armor